 Ransomware infections and .aurora Files Virus aim to encrypt your files using an encryption algorithm which may be very difficult to decrypt.
 This is why we have suggested a data recovery method that may help you go around direct decryption and try to restore your files.
 Bear in mind that this method may not be 100% effective but may also help you a little or a lot in different situations.

-Simply click on the link and on the website menus on top, choose Data Recovery - Data Recovery Wizard for Windows or Mac (depending on your OS), and then download and run the tool.
+Simply click on the link and on the website menus on the top, choose Data Recovery - Data Recovery Wizard for Windows or Mac (depending on your OS), and then download and run the tool.

-.aurora Files Virus FAQ
+.aurora Files Virus-FAQ

-What is .aurora Files Virus ransomware and how does it work?
+What is .aurora Files Virus Ransomware?

 .aurora Files Virus is a ransomware infection - the malicious software that enters your computer silently and blocks either access to the computer itself or encrypt your files.

-Many ransomware viruses use sophisticated encryption algorithm how to make your files inaccessible.
+Many ransomware viruses use sophisticated encryption algorithms to make your files inaccessible.
 The goal of ransomware infections is to demand that you pay a ransom payment to get access to your files back.

-How does .aurora Files Virus ransomware infect my computer?
+How Does .aurora Files Virus Infect?

+Via several ways..aurora Files Virus Ransomware infects computers by being sent via phishing emails, containing virus attachment.
 This attachment is usually masked as an important document, like an invoice, bank document or even a plane ticket and it looks very convincing to users.

-Another way, you may become a victim of .aurora Files Virus is if you download a fake installer, crack or patch from a low reputation website or if you click on a virus link.
+Another way you may become a victim of .aurora Files Virus is if you download a fake installer, crack or patch from a low reputation website or if you click on a virus link.
 Many users report getting a ransomware infection by downloading torrents.

-How to open ..aurora Files Virus files?
+How to Open ..aurora Files Virus files?

-Do not panic and backup the files.
+Do not panic, and backup the files.
 If a decryptor did not decrypt your ..aurora Files Virus files successfully, then do not despair, because this virus is still new.

 Yes, sometimes files can be restored.
 We have suggested several file recovery methods that could work if you want to restore ..aurora Files Virus files.

-These methods are in no way 100% guarantee that you will be able to get your files back.
+These methods are in no way 100% guaranteed that you will be able to get your files back.
 But if you have a backup, your chances of success are much greater.

-The safest way and the most efficient one for the removal of this ransomware infection is the use a professional anti malware software.
 It will scan for and locate .aurora Files Virus ransomware and then remove it without causing any additional harm to your important ..aurora Files Virus files.

-How to Report Ransomware to Authorities?
+Can I Report Ransomware to Authorities?

 In case your computer got infected with a ransomware infection, you can report it to the local Police departments.
 It can help authorities worldwide track and determine the perpetrators behind the virus that has infected your computer.
-Below, we have prepared a list with government websites, where you can file a report in case you are a victim of a cybercrime:

 Cyber-security authorities, responsible for handling ransomware attack reports in different regions all over the world:

-- Germany - Offizielles Portal der deutschen Polizei
+Germany - Offizielles Portal der deutschen Polizei

-- United States - IC3 Internet Crime Complaint Centre
+United States - IC3 Internet Crime Complaint Centre

-- United Kingdom - Action Fraud Police
+United Kingdom - Action Fraud Police

-- France - Ministère de l'Intérieur
+France - Ministère de l'Intérieur

-- Italy - Polizia Di Stato
+Italy - Polizia Di Stato

-- Spain - Policía Nacional
+Spain - Policía Nacional

-- Netherlands - Politie
+Netherlands - Politie

-- Poland - Policja
+Poland - Policja

-- Portugal - Polícia Judiciária
+Portugal - Polícia Judiciária

-- Greece - Cyber Crime Unit (Hellenic Police)
+Greece - Cyber Crime Unit (Hellenic Police)

-- India - Mumbai Police - CyberCrime Investigation Cell
+India - Mumbai Police - CyberCrime Investigation Cell

-- Australia - Australian High Tech Crime Center
+Australia - Australian High Tech Crime Center

 Reports may be responded to in different timeframes, depending on your local authorities.